pippinbarr/cart253/exercises/i-like-to-move-it/README.md

 ## Set up

-1. Create an `exercises` folder in your `cc1` repository.
+1. Create an `exercises` folder in your `cart253-2023` repository.
 2. Download the `template-p5-project` and rename the folder to `i-like-to-move-it`
 3. Move the `i-like-to-move-it` folder to your `exercises` folder
-4. Open the `i-like-to-move-it` folder in Atom
+4. Open the `i-like-to-move-it` folder in VS Code
 5. Commit and push in GitHub Desktop with a message saying "E1: Started exercise 1"

 ## Brief